WordPress Vs. Joomla Vs. Drupal (CMS Comparison) in 2023

-WordPress is the world’s most popular open source and free to use CMS.
-It started as just blogging platform, but now it has added feature significantly over the years.
+WordPress is the world’s most popular open source and free-to-use CMS.
+It started as a blogging platform, but now it has significantly added features over the years.
 Today it is emerging as the complete content management software.
-To work on WordPress, you need to install it on a web server.
+To work on WordPress, you must install it on a web server.

-Joomla is another popular CMS which allows you to build a website and various types of business-oriented online application.
-It runs smoothly on the most web serves without any issues because it is easy to use and highly extensive free to use CMS tool.
+Joomla is another popular CMS that allows you to build a website and various types of business-oriented online applications.
+It runs smoothly on most web servers without any issues because it is easy to use and a highly extensive free-to-use CMS tool.

 Drupal is an open-source web development platform for creating an online content management system and user communities.
 Drupal CMS can be set up from a simple blog to a content portal used by large corporations.

 Drupal can power any high traffic sites on the web and can be adapted to virtually any visual design.
 It also allows you to edit root files using a variety of plugins.
 You can make a significant change to the CMS.

 WordPress Vs. Joomla Vs. Drupal: Key Differences

 Below are the key differences between WordPress, Joomla and Drupal CMS:

 |Release Date||Released in 2003||Released in 2005||Released in 2001|

 |Developer||Matt Mullenweg||Forked from Mambo.||Dries Buytaert|